ibm-cloud-architecture/refarch-cloudnative-csmo/doc/NewRelic/NewRelic.md

 ###Step 3: Add notification channel to Netcool Operations Insight (NOI)

-The Netcool Operations Insight (Omnibus) integration is done via webhook integration:
+The Netcool Operations Insight (Omnibus) integration is done via webhook integration.
+There are yet two alert notification technologies for NewRelic in place which will both needed.

 Follow these steps to send alerts and notification to NOI.

-#### Setup the Notification channel
+#### Step 3a: Setup the Alert (New) Notification channel
+1. Select Alerts(New) from the top menu
+2. Select "Alert notification channel" tab
-1. Create a new notification channel
+3. Create a new notification channel by clicking on "New notification channel"
-2. Select "WebHook" as the Channel Type
+4. Select "WebHook" as the Channel Type
-3. Input Webhook name (e.g. NOI)
+5. Input Webhook name (e.g. NOI)
-4. Input Base URL of your NOI instance running the message bus probe.
+6. Input Base URL of your NOI instance running the message bus probe.
 Please see [How to setup NOI for BlueCompute](http://to be added) for details about NOI and the message bus probe to receive events.
-5. Finish with “Create Channel”
+7. Finish with “Create Channel”

 This channel can be used within the alerting policies which are described later on.

-#### Assign Notification channel to policies
+#### Step 3b: Setup the Alert (old) Notification channel
-To assign a notification channel to an alert policy, you need to:

-1. Open the policy
+1. Select "APM" from the top menu
+2. Select "Alerts" from the submenu
+3. Select "Channel and groups" tab from the tree menu on the left
+4. Create a new notification channel by clicking on "Create channel"
+5. Select "WebHook" as the Channel Type from the drop-down list
+6. Input Webhook name (e.g. NOI)
+7. Input Webhook URL of your NOI instance running the message bus probe.
+Please see [How to setup NOI for BlueCompute](http://to be added) for details about NOI and the message bus probe to receive events.
-2. Switch to the “Notification channel” tab
+8. Switch to "All critical events" from the Notification level drop down list
-3. Select “Add notification channel”
-4. Select channel type “Webhooks”
-5. Select the channel, you have created about (e.g. NOI)
+9. Finish with “Integrate with webhooks”

+This channel can be used within the alerting policies which are described later on.

 ### Step 4: Define key transaction
 In order to defined key transaction which are most important for you in the BlueCopute environment, you can specify those from the list of discovered transactions.